-Is Drug testing for marijuana legal in North Dakota?Under the proposed rules for the program, employers are not prohibited from “disciplining an employee for possessing or consuming usable marijuana in the workplace or for working while under the influence of marijuana" which could be interpreted to include drug testing as a method of determining on-the-job intoxication.
+Under the proposed rules for the program, employers are not prohibited from “disciplining an employee for possessing or consuming usable marijuana in the workplace or for working while under the influence of marijuana,” which could be interpreted to include drug testing as a method of determining on-the-job intoxication.

-Is Delivery legal?North Dakota includes delivering medical marijuana to patients and caregivers in the legal authority provided to all licensed dispensaries.
-It does not seem, at this time, rules specific to delivery have been created, only the wording of the proposed rules as written below:
+North Dakota includes delivering medical marijuana to cardholders and caregivers in the legal authority provided to all licensed dispensaries.
+The proposed rules have this to say:

 “A dispensary is not subject to prosecution, search or inspection, or seizure, except by the department or a department designee under this chapter for acting under this chapter to: a.
-Acquire, possess, deliver, transfer, transport, supply, sell, or dispense usable marijuana or related supplies and educational materials to registered qualifying patients and designated caregivers.”
+Acquire, possess, deliver, transfer, transport, supply, sell, or dispense usable marijuana or related supplies and educational materials to registered qualifying cardholders and designated caregivers.”

-While the program does not require insurance companies to make payments for medical marijuana, the continued Schedule I status of marijuana, making it a federally illegal narcotic, often makes banks uneasy.
-As a result, it is anticipated the program will allow patients to use cash or, possibly, a debit card to make purchases such as we have seen in other medical states.
+While the program does not require insurance companies to make payments for medical marijuana, the continued Schedule I status of marijuana, making it federally-illegal , often makes banks uneasy.
+As a result, it is anticipated the program will allow cardholders to use cash or, possibly, a debit card to make purchases like in other medical marijuana states.

 While the regulators of the program are, as of April 2017, still crafting the rules and regulations.
 Here is what we know from the program so far:

-If a person is caught in possession of one ounce or less of marijuana and they do not hold a valid, active registration as a medical patient or caregiver, misdemeanor criminal charges - including fines up to $1,500 and as much as one month in jail - are possible.
+If a person is caught in possession of one ounce or less of marijuana and they do not hold a valid, active registration as a medical cardholder or caregiver, misdemeanor criminal charges - including fines up to $1,500 and as much as one month in jail - are possible.
 Any person caught with concentrate or hash product is subject to felony-level charges, fines up to $10,000, and as much as five years imprisonment.
 Additionally, North Dakota requires any person convicted of a drug-related offense to undergo a substance abuse evaluation.

 Typically, since marijuana has been a forbidden substance for decades, the presence of any THC or THC-metabolite in a person’s blood or urine was enough to determine they had been using an illegal substance.